collapsed-stacks/startups/questions/3864/where-can-we-find-developers-who-want-to-join-our-startup-for-equity.md

 - tagged: `hiring`, `human-resources`
 - score: -1

-<p>Where can I find someone to join my startup?
-I'd specifically appreciate any websites dedicated to people who are willing to join a project for equity instead of a salary.</p>
+Where can I find someone to join my startup?
+I'd specifically appreciate any websites dedicated to people who are willing to join a project for equity instead of a salary.

-<p>If such a thing doesn't exist, how would you look for an IT programmer?</p>
+If such a thing doesn't exist, how would you look for an IT programmer?

 ## Answer 3865